 The manufacturers of Solar Panels are increasing with the skyrocketing demands as climate change takes over.
 However, the leading solar panel manufacturers are based outside the UK, primarily in Asia and European countries like Germany and Austria.

 There are some reliable manufacturers in the UK as well.
-Most manufacturers in the UK import the cells for solar panels and assemble them in the borders later.
-If you are looking for manufacturers in the UK, here are the options.
+Most manufacturers in the UK import the cells for solar panels and assemble them at the borders later.
+Here are the options if you are looking for manufacturers in the UK.

 - Viridian Solar: Viridian Solar is a trusted name that fulfils all your solar panel requirements.
-The company comes from the Cambridge manufacturers and offer quality service from time of purchase to installation.
+The company comes from Cambridge manufacturers and offers quality service from purchase to installation.

 - GB-SoI: Another trusted name, standing strong over the past 20 years.
 GB-Sol is one of the few companies that manufactures its photovoltaic panels for off-grid systems and covers residential and commercial installations.

-- Romag: If you are looking for a well-established name, a brand that you can blindly rely on, Romag it is.
-Based in England, the company has been in existence for over 78 years.
+- Romag: If you are looking for a reliable and trusted brand, Romag is the one to choose.
+Based in England, the company has existed for over 78 years.
 They deal in all kinds of solar panel products and BIPVs.